 Several mutants display cell adhesion defects.
 Among them, quasimodo1 and quasimodo2 (Fig. 2) are mutated in enzymes involved in the synthesis of the homogalacturonans (HG), the main component of the pectins and constituent of the middle lamella.
 However, the regulation of cell adhesion is more complex: We have previously identified suppressors of these mutants and revealed that the decrease in HG content is not the sole cause of the loss of cell adhesion in these mutants and that a feedback signal from the wall contributes to this phenotype.
 Beyond pectins, mutants affected in actin filament nucleation, mechanosensing and epidermal identity show cell adhesion defects, which strongly suggest that cell adhesion is under a complex, biochemical and biomechanical, control in plants.

-So far the topic has remained very challenging to study in plants, notably because the physical parameters related to cell adhesion are difficult to quantify (e.g. tensile stress at the cell to cell connections and adhesion strength).
+So far the topic has remained very challenging to study in plants, notably because the physical parameters related to cell adhesion are difficult to quantify (e.g. tensile stress at the cell-cell connections and adhesion strength).
 However, tools usually designed for material sciences are increasingly adapted to biophysics and living samples.
-For example Atomic Force Microscopy (AFM, Fig. 3) and micro-mechanical tools to deform and measure cells and tissues mechanical properties in a quantitative way, as well as mechanical models to predict tension patterns in tissues, can now be used to study cell to cell adhesion in plants.
+For example Atomic Force Microscopy (AFM, Fig. 3) and micro-mechanical tools to deform and measure cells and tissues mechanical properties in a quantitative way, as well as mechanical models to predict tension patterns in tissues, can now be used to study cell-cell adhesion in plants.

 Taking advantage of these recent developments, our aim is to unravel the mechanics and dynamics of cell adhesion in plants at unprecedented resolution.
 More precisely our goal is:

-- To identify the mechanisms through which plants dynamically control cell to cell adhesion, focusing on the role of mechanosensing, cytoskeleton dynamics and the cell wall secretion.
+- To identify the mechanisms through which plants dynamically control cell-cell adhesion, focusing on the role of mechanosensing, cytoskeleton dynamics and the cell wall secretion.

 - To study the dynamic control of cell adhesion taking place during wood fiber cell elongation, and its importance for the chemical and mechanical properties of Poplar wood.